phamvuong/carbon-c-relay/src/carbon-c-relay.md

     Read configuration from *config-file*.
 A configuration consists of clusters and routes.
 See [CONFIGURATION SYNTAX](#configuration-syntax)
     for more information on the options and syntax of this file.

+  * `-i` *iface*:
+    Open up connections on interface *iface*.
+Currently only one interface can be specified, and it is specified by its IP address, not the interface name.
+By default, the relay opens listeners on all available interfaces (a.k.a. `0.0.0.0`).

   * `-l` *log-file*:
     Use *log-file* for writing messages.
 Without this option, the relay